 The only way to be yourself is to trade on the characteristics that are yours and yours alone.

 Copying other people’s sales techniques is harmful because it does not take into consideration the varieties of prospects and customers.
 The old saying that “one man’s meat is another man’s poison” applies here.
 Another salesperson’s techniques may be just fine for their customers but poison for yours.
 All customers aren’t cut from the same mold.
 Each must be handled and responded to differently.
 How much better it is to study each prospect or customer, discover their desires, strengths and weaknesses, and then relate to them accordingly.
 To blindly adapt another salesperson’s methods may be the surest way to disaster.

 Look at it from the point of view of the customer.
 They don’t want every salesperson they talk to, to be a carbon copy of the one before them.
 Coming in asking quick qualifying questions, do a feature and benefit presentations and toss some 30 year old close technique at them.
 This will displease them for three reasons;

-- They want to trust you and know your are credible.
+(3) they want to trust you and know you are credible.

 Are you convinced that being yourself is the best way?